isabella232/dynamic-media-classic.en-1/help/info-panel-content-image-sets.md

 ### Import CSV content into Image Sets from an externally hosted location {#import-csv-content-into-image-sets-from-an-externally-hosted-location}

-1. Double-click the Image Set to open it in Detail View.
+1. Double-click the Image Set so it opens in Detail View.
 1. Select **[!UICONTROL InfoPanel Datafeed]**.
 1. In the Externally hosted CSV file location (HTTP) text field, enter the URL to the CSV file.
 1. (Optional) In the Schedule Update fields, specify a time to update the content, and then select **[!UICONTROL Add]**.